 When can I take the Behind-the-Wheel (BTW) portion of your program?

-A student may take the BTW program once he/she has received a valid Wisconsin Instruction Permit from the DMV.
-Students CAN NOT get a valid Instruction Permit or signed MV3001 form prior to the first day of the classroom session the student is currently attending or planning to attend.
+A student may begin the BTW program once he/she has received a valid Wisconsin Instruction Permit from the DMV.

 When am I eligible for an Instruction Permit?